What does Lead Time Measure?

-In your production, service, or business process, you have defined internal steps or procedures separate from the active working time, e.g.: the queuing of tasks in waiting for the team’s availability to open, waiting for sub-stage approvals, awaiting tests and sign-offs, delivery schedules, etc. These steps allow you to manage the process the best you can and ensure the required product quality while, at the same time, respecting the needs and pace of the team delivering it.
+In your production, service, or business process, you have defined internal steps or procedures separate from the active working time.
+E.g., the accumulation of tasks in the queue waiting for the availability of the workforce, or the green light for the next step of the work, for a test result and approvals, delivery dates, etc. These steps allow you to manage the process the best you can and ensure the required product quality while, at the same time, respecting the needs and pace of the team delivering it.

-However, your client is most likely unaware of any work unrelated to their order nor of your internal process’ intricacies.
-To them, the time between their order placement and its delivery is all that matters.
+However, your clients usually know nothing about the intricacies of your internal processes and other jobs you’re processing.
+What matters to them is the time between their order placement and delivery.
 That is the lead time.
 It is what the client sees as your processing speed, and therefore it would be best to make this time as short as possible.